-Both 20-bit pointers, plus their 20-bit identity comparator, plus the Row/Column multiplexer thus fit into only 20 CLBs; refresh timer and refresh address counter and multiplexer use another 15 CLBs and the data buffer plus control and arbitration logic might take another 15 CLBs, for a total of 50 CLBs, an easy fit in an XC3020.
+Both 20-bit pointers, plus their 20-bit identity comparator, plus the Row/Column multiplexer thus fit into only 20 CLBs; refresh timer and address multiplexer use another 10 CLBs and the data buffer plus control and arbitration logic take another 23 CLBs, for a total of 53 CLBs, an easy fit in an XC3020.

 This design can easily be modified for 256K DRAMs.
-Other variations are: multiple parallel bits, e.g., byteparallel operation, or byte parallel storage with bit-serial I/O. The latter case requires special attention when the FIFO is emptied after a non-integer number of bytes had been entered, requiring direct communication between the input Serial-to-Parallel converter and the output P/S converter.
+Other variations are: multiple parallel bits, e.g., byteparallel operation, interrupt-driven control, multiplexed data for multiple parallel-bit storage, and byte parallel storage with bit-serial I/O. The latter case requires special attention when the FIFO is emptied after a non-integer number of bytes had been entered, requiring direct communication between the input Serial-to-Parallel converter and the output P/S converter.

-This applications brief shows that the XC3020 can be programmed to control one or a few DRAMs as a large FIFO of up to a Megabyte, with data rates up to 16 Mbps serially or 2 Megabytes per second byte-parallel.
+This applications brief shows that the XC3020 can be programmed to control one or a few DRAMs as a large FIFO of up to a megabyte, with data rates up to 16 Mbps serially or 2 Mbytes per second byte-parallel.